SimLi1333/vidra/docs/docs/guides/infrahub.md

 Vidra Operator uses one GraphQL query to fetch the necessary ID's of the relevant Artifacts.
 Below is the query which needs to be added to Infrahub.

 <Admonition type="note" title="Note">
-GraphQL queries can be added to Infrahub directly via the Infrahub UI or using the Infrahub CLI or added via [git integration](https://docs.infrahub.app/overview/versioning#integration-with-git).
-The Example is set up to work with git integration.
+You can add GraphQL queries to Infrahub using the Infrahub UI, the Infrahub CLI, or through [git integration](https://docs.infrahub.app/overview/versioning#integration-with-git).
+For reproducibility, we recommend using git integration, as demonstrated in this guide.
 </Admonition>

 ### Query ArtifactIDs